10 Unmissable Festivals In Iran That Tell A Story

 Photo: Dmgultekin / Wikimedia Commons / Image For Representation Only

 Sepandarmazgan is known as the Persian Day of Love, celebrated to honour love, women, and the earth.
 Rooted in Zoroastrian traditions, it’s held in honour of the female divinity Spenta Armaiti.
 Men often give gifts to the women in their lives, especially their partners.
 Streets come alive with local food stalls and cafés serving tasty Iranian dishes.
-Similar to Valentine’s Day, Sepandarmazgan is marked by joyful gatherings, especially in places with strong Zoroastrian heritage, attracting tourists keen to experience the vibrant atmosphere.
+Similar to Valentine’s Day, Sepandarmazgan is marked by joyful gatherings, especially in places with strong Zoroastrian heritage and near famous monuments in Iran, attracting tourists keen to experience the vibrant atmosphere.

 Location: Posht Kooh area, Ispahan, and Ray